When importing plants or fresh fruit and veg from outside the EU into the UK for commercial use, there are certain steps you must take.

 - locate a specific application - outstanding or completed – by entering the application number into PEACH’s search

-If you need help or advice on using PEACH, you can contact the helpdesk:
+If you need help or advice about using PEACH, you can contact the helpdesk:

 - call 0345 607 3224